-Ariana Pellegrino is a member of Dickinson Wright’s Detroit office.
+Ariana Pellegrino is a member of Dickinson Wright’s Troy office.
 An experienced litigator, Ariana focuses her practice in litigation on intellectual property rights, non-compete and anti-solicitation agreements, and shareholder disputes.
 Ariana is recognized by Best Lawyers in America® “Ones to Watch,” 2021 for her work as a commercial litigator, and was named Nonpartner Associate of the Year by Crain’s Detroit Business for her advocacy on behalf of the University of Michigan.

 University of MichiganB.A., 2011